 The cool factor about these pedals, in addition to the sound, is that they’re all distinctive.
 They’re all hand silk-screened, and so they’re all hand-polished.
 They’re additionally all assembled by hand.
 In a world where there’s so little bespoke anything, it’s refreshing to have the ability to own something simply that little bit special.

 The ZVEX Effects Fuzz Factory makes use of two NOS germanium fuzz transistors.
-Controls are good and easy however can simply dial in a huge number of fuzz tones.
+Controls are good and easy however can simply dial in a huge number of modern fuzz tones.
 The management knobs are for volume, gate, compress, drive, and stability.